Skip to main content

 At Paris Brain Institute

-Epilepsy-absence is a common epileptic syndrome, accounting for 10-15% of childhood epilepsies.
-It is expressed by the repeated occurrence of seizures (up to 200 times a day) interrupting all forms of conscious processes.
-Although it has been established that these symptoms are caused by a defect in the cerebral cortex of children, it is not yet known how this brain region progressively acquires its ability to generate seizures.
-Prof. Stéphane CHARPIER’s team has shown that in this epilepsy there exists a focus of cortical neurons, which cause absences, which spread via a deep brain structure, the thalamus, to all cortical neurons.
+An absence seizure is a frequent epileptic syndrome that accounts for 10 to 15% of childhood epilepsies.
+It presents as the repeated occurrence of seizures (up to 200 times per day) that interrupt all forms of conscious processes.
+Although it is known that, in children, these symptoms are caused by a defect in the cerebral cortex, we do not yet know how this brain region progressively acquires its ability to cause seizures.
+Professor Stéphane Charpier’s team has shown that, in this type of epilepsy, there is a cortical neuron focus causing these absence seizures, and that these spread via a deep brain structure, the thalamus, to all the cortical neurons.

-A rare (1 patient / 1,000 patients) and tragic consequence of epilepsy is sudden and unexpected death (SUDEP for Sudden unexpected death in epilepsy) that occurs at the scene of a seizure.
-The mechanisms involved, whether respiratory, cardiac or cerebral, have not yet been fully elucidated.
-A study conducted by Stéphanie BAULAC’s team at Paris Brain Institute looked at cardiac functions in a cohort of patients at risk of SUDEP who carried a mutation in the DEPDC5 gene.
-Cardiac origin could be ruled out.
-Crisis-induced apnea appears to be the trigger.
-Future research on brain activity during SUDEP should help elucidate the mechanisms responsible for this tragic outcome of epilepsy.
+A rare and tragic consequence (1 in 1,000 patients) of epilepsy is sudden and unexpected death (SUDEP), which can happen during a convulsive seizure.
+The mechanisms involved – respiratory, cardiac and cerebral – are not yet fully understood.
+A study by Stéphanie Baulac’s team at Paris Brain Institute focuses on cardiac functions in a cohort of patients at risk of SUDEP, who are carrying a mutation of the DEPDC5 gene.
+The cardiac origin could be ruled out.
+Seizure-induced apnea appears to be the trigger.
+Future research into brain activity in SUDEP looks set to shed light on the mechanisms that cause this tragic consequence of epilepsy.

-• Generalized seizures usually stop spontaneously after 1 or 2 minutes.
-In exceptional cases, such a seizure may persist for more than 5 minutes: a state of generalized convulsive sickness.
-This is a life-saving emergency because the patient is no longer breathing and is at risk of cardiopulmonary arrest.
+• A generalized convulsive seizure usually stops on its own after 1 or 2 minutes.
+In exceptional cases, a seizure can last for more than 5 minutes: this is known as generalized status epilepticus.
+This is a medical emergency because the patient has stopped breathing and is at risk of cardio-respiratory arrest.

-• any other type of crisis can also evolve into a state of sickness: this defines states of focal sickness, with for example a motor activity of an arm when it lasts longer than 10 minutes.
-This type of condition does not commit the vital prognosis, but can lead to neurological sequelae, through damage to neurons subjected to hyperstimulation.
+• Any other type of seizure can also evolve into status epilepticus: we can therefore talk about focal status epilepticus with, for example, motor activity in one arm when it lasts for more than 10 minutes.
+This type of status epilepticus is not life threatening but can lead to neurological aftereffects, caused by damage to neurons undergoing hyperstimulation.

-The epilepsy and neurological resuscitation teams at the Pitié-Salpêtrière hospital are expert in the management of the most severe forms of disease, particularly those that begin abruptly, with no previous history of epilepsy.
-NORSEs (new onset refractory status) can persist for weeks, and require anesthetic medications and immunosuppressants, as they are most often associated with severe brain inflammation.
+The epilepsy and neurological resuscitation teams at Pitié-Salpêtrière hospital are experts in treating the most severe forms of status epilepticus, especially those that begin very suddenly and with no previous history of epilepsy.
+NORSE (new onset refractory status) can last for weeks, and requires anesthetic drugs as well as immunosuppressants, as it is often linked to pronounced inflammation in the brain.

-Dr. Aurélie Hanin, part of Dr. Vincent Navarro’s research team at Paris Brain Institute, has conducted numerous studies on biomarkers in the condition, showing, among other things, that a daily blood test can accurately assess in a resuscitation patient whether or not the condition is ready to reoccur (Hanin et al, European Journal of Neurology 2022).
-In collaboration with Dr. Mario Chavez, within the same team, it was possible to define prognostic factors for healing, based on a combination of biological assays and clinical information, and a machine learning method (Hanin et al, Journal of Neurology, 2022).
+Dr Aurélie Hanin, within Professor Vincent Navarro’s research team at Paris Brain Institute, has conducted many studies on the biomarkers of status epilepticus, showing that a daily blood test can accurately assess whether or not the status epilepticus is likely to recur (Hanin et al., European Journal of Neurology 2022).
+In collaboration with Dr Mario Chavez, within the same team, it was possible to identify prognostic factors for healing based on a combination of biological assays and clinical information, and by using artificial intelligence methods (machine learning) (Hanin et al., Journal of Neurology, 2022).

 Our news on the subject